From Trajectories to Integrals — Antiderivatives and the Area of a Circle

 \[\int x^n\,dx = \frac{x^{n+1}}{n+1} + C \qquad (n \neq -1)\]

-For example, if you know that \(\frac{d}{dt}(t^2) = 2t\), then the antiderivative of \(2t\) is \(t^2 + C\).
+For example, since \(\frac{d}{dt}(t^2) = 2t\), the antiderivative of \(2t\) is \(t^2 + C\).
 Equivalently, the antiderivative of \(t\) is \(\frac{t^2}{2} + C\).

 Key Concepts